alexwatts/counted-it/README.md

 The project itself is a site I have built for the purpose of learning these technologies.
 It's a site that lets users track things (like weight loss) and generate graphs.
 The site is integrated with Facebook, Twitter and Google+.

-You can see a deployed version of this site at http://counted.it

 Development Instructions.
 =============================